GoogleChrome/developer.chrome.com/site/en/blog/richer-pwa-installation/index.md

 context to the user.
 This goes against their expectations of installing apps and can leave them somewhat confused about what has happened.

-{% Img src="image/xizoeLGxYNf3VLUHc5BsIoiE1Af1/VwB1V3K61vQMs1htKJpY.png",
-alt="An example of PWA install UI.", width="360", height="632" %}
+{% Img src="image/xizoeLGxYNf3VLUHc5BsIoiE1Af1/VwB1V3K61vQMs1htKJpY.png", alt="An example of PWA install UI", width="360", height="720" %}

 To enable developers to provide installed experiences on par with native experiences Chrome is introducing a new install surface, Richer Install, that allows developers to add a description and screenshots to their manifest file and have it appear in a bottomsheet dialog within Chrome for Android.

+{% Columns %}
+{% Column %}
+{% Img src="image/xizoeLGxYNf3VLUHc5BsIoiE1Af1/RoQRxu3CPkKvAtkxYsAQ.jpeg", alt="Example of bottomsheet UI in Chrome", width="360", height="720" %}
+{% Aside %}
+Example of bottomsheet UI in Chrome.
+{% endAside %}
+{% endColumn %}
+{% endColumns %}

 This gives developers the opportunity to create a more enticing install process that better aligns to user expectations and that mimics their existing mental model